Questions About Grief Counseling

 In order of difficulty, these are:

 Yes.
-In fact, it is the refusal to talk to young grievers about death that makes the process more scary for them.
+In fact, it is the refusal to talk to young grievers about death that makes the process more frightening for them.

 When you talk to a small child about death, it helps him/her to be part of the grieving group, instead of being left to try to understand what is happening on his/her own.
 This is a much better way of protecting the child than hiding information.
 Children of all ages can understand more about death than you might think.